visgl/luma.gl/docs/api-reference/webgl/context-state.md

 Note:
 * If both luma.gl setting names and GL parameter constants representing the same value are submitted the results are undefined.
 * value may be "normalized" (in case a short form is supported).
-In that case the normalized value is retured.
+In that case the normalized value is returned.

 ### withParameters